infinityworks/Policies/ISO-27001/computing/readme.md

 ## Scope

-- This policy applies to all Infinity Works employees, contractors, vendors and agents with an Infinity Works-owned device.
+- This policy applies to all Infinity Works employees, contractors, vendors and agents with an Infinity Works-owned and managed device.
-- This policy applies to all contractors working on behalf of Infinity Works using a device provided by themselves for the role, only when using the device to access Infinity Works systems.
+- Any Device used to store corporate information related to Infinity Works is in-scope of the policies set out here.

 This policy covers all computers, servers, smartphones, tablets and other computing devices operating within Infinity Works.